 In July 2022, we announced the separation of the Chief Executive Officer and chair of the board of directors positions, the appointment of Kabir Nath as our new Chief Executive Officer and the appointment of our co-founder George Goldsmith, who was our Chief Executive Officer until August 1, 2022, as Executive Chairman of the board of directors and Mr. Goldsmith will continue as the chair of the board of directors.
-We anticipate a transition period as we adjust to our new leadership structure and as our new Chief Executive Officer, who does not have prior experience as a Chief Executive Officer of a publicly traded company, is fully integrated into his role and our company.
+There is a transition period as we adjust to our new leadership structure and as our new Chief Executive Officer, who does not have prior experience as a Chief Executive Officer of a publicly traded company, is fully integrated into his role and our company.
 Leadership transitions are often difficult and create uncertainty.
 If we are not successful in managing this leadership transition or any future changes in senior management, it could negatively impact our corporate culture, negatively impact our relationships with employees, investors, suppliers, CROs, principal investigators, key opinion leaders, regulators and other key stakeholders, or otherwise disrupt our business operations, which could have a material adverse effect on our business and prospects.
 In addition, we have had other senior management changes within the past year, including hiring a new chief financial officer and general counsel, as well as the resignation of our president and Chief Operating Officer, whom we do not intend to replace.
 Further, these changes also increase our dependency on other members of our executive team and key managers and senior scientists.
 The loss of other key executives, managers and senior scientists could delay our research and development activities.
 In addition, our ability to compete in the highly competitive pharmaceutical industry depends upon our ability to attract and retain highly qualified management, scientific and medical personnel.
-Many other companies and academic institutions that we compete against for qualified personnel have greater financial and other resources, different risk qualified prospective employees may choose not to work for us due to negative perceptions regarding the therapeutic use of psilocybin or other objections to the therapeutic use of a controlled substance.
+Many other companies and academic institutions that we compete against for qualified personnel have greater financial and other resources, different risk profiles and a longer history in the industry than we do.
+Therefore, we might not be able to attract or retain these key persons on conditions that are economically acceptable.
+Moreover, some qualified prospective employees may choose not to work for us due to negative perceptions regarding the therapeutic use of psilocybin or other objections to the therapeutic use of a controlled substance.
 Furthermore, we will need to recruit new managers and qualified scientific personnel to develop our business if we expand into fields that will require additional skills.
 Our inability to attract and retain these key persons could prevent us from achieving our objectives and implementing our business strategy, which could have a material adverse effect on our business and prospects.